NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

   *That must be frustrating, especially with a deadline approaching.*

 - I treat every issue as valid, no matter how small it may seem.
   *That error message does look unusual.
 I’ll take a closer look.

+- I stay calm, positive, and professional.
+  *You’re in good hands.
+I’ll take care of this for you.*